avaneev/biteopt/README.md

-This method is structurally similar to SMA-ES, but instead of Gaussian sampling, SpherOpt selects random points on a hyper-spheroid (with a bit of added jitter for lower dimensions).
+This method is structurally similar to SMA-ES, but instead of Gaussian sampling, SpherOpt selects random points on a hyper-spheroid (with a bit of added jitter for lower dimensions), which eventually converges to a point.
 This makes the method very computationally-efficient, but at the same time provides immunity to coordinate axis rotations.

 This method uses the same self-optimization technique as BiteOpt.